Our Playwrights

 The principles of equity, diversity, accessibility, and inclusion (EDAI) are embedded in the founding of our organization.
 To read our EDAI mission and values statement, and to learn about the process for articulating this community statement and putting it into practice, please click here

-Thanks to Our Summer 2025 Educational Intern!
+Thanks to Our Fall 2025 Educational Interns!

 The Bernard B. Jacobs Academic Internship Program was named in memory of the late President of the Shubert Organization, who discovered and mentored many talented theatre people during his lifetime.
 This program at New Dramatists offers a unique opportunity for early-career theatre artists and managers to learn about artist-led development and the operations of a non-profit arts service organization in New York City.
 Interns receive academic credit for their work with us through this program.
+Learn about the program.